dapr/dotnet-sdk/examples/Workflow/README.md

 dapr run --app-id wfapp --dapr-grpc-port 50001 --dapr-http-port 3500
 ```

-Next, in a seperate terminal window, from the `WorkflowConsoleApp` directory, run the following command to start the program itself:
+Next, in a separate terminal window, from the `WorkflowConsoleApp` directory, run the following command to start the program itself:

 ```sh
 dotnet run